project-david-ai/projectdavid/docs/vector_store.md

 At this point, your file has been vectorized to your store.

 ---

+## Supporting image vectors

+Entities now ingests and vectorizes a wide range of image formats for semantic search.
+You can leverage these image embeddings to extend text-only models into powerful multi-modal workflows; enriching chatbots, document search, recommendation engines, and more.

+---

 ### Making Searches Against Files in a Store